watsona4/scipy2016/SciPy2016TripReport.md

 Thilina Rathnayake, and Abhinav Agarwal, Indian Institute of Technology-Kharagpur)

-> *The goal of SymEngine https://github.com/symengine/symengine is to
+> The goal of SymEngine https://github.com/symengine/symengine is to
 > be the fastest C++ symbolic manipulation library (PpenSource or
 > commercial), compatible with SymPy, that can be used from many
 > languages (Python, Ruby, Julia, etc.).
 We will present the current
 > status of development, how things are implemented internally, why we
 > chose C++, benchmarks, and examples of usage from Python (SymPy and
-> Sage), Ruby and Julia.*
+> Sage), Ruby and Julia.

 -

 ### Diffing and Merging Jupyter Notebooks with nbdime \[General\]

 (Min Ragan-Kelley, IPython/Jupyter, Simula Research Lab)

-> *Jupyter notebooks are JSON documents containing a combination of
+> Jupyter notebooks are JSON documents containing a combination of
 > code, prose, and output.
 These outputs may be rich media, such as
 > HTML or images.
 The use of JSON and including output can present
 > challenges when working with version control systems and code